 The debate of whether or not to take your kids out of school to travel is certainly controversial.
 As a parent, an advocate of family travel, and even an early childhood educator at the start of my career, I am often asked for my opinion on the subject.
 To me, taking the kids out of school isn’t so cut and dry.

-I, myself, have felt the wrath of the school principal when I took my children out of school for three days to go to Alaska, where they went whale watching, learned about totem poles and Eskimo culture, panned for gold, and saw glaciers first hand.
-My daughter was in first grade at the time, and I gave plenty of advance notice, offered to have her do all of her school work while we traveled and had her submit a report on what she learned and saw (which she did via a video).
+I, myself, have felt the wrath of the school principal when I took my children out of school for three days to go to Alaska, where they went whale watching, learned about totem poles and Eskimo culture, panned for gold, and saw glaciers.
+My daughter was in first grade at the time, and I gave plenty of advance notice, offered to have her do all of her school work while we traveled, and had her submit a report on what she learned and saw (which she did via video).

-Is it okay to take your kids out of school?
+Is it okay to take your kids out of school for vacation?
 Or should it be avoided at all costs?
 Here are some things to consider:

 Does Your School Allow It?

 Be informed.
-Does your school have a policy?
+Does your child’s school have a policy?
 Most often, schools make these decisions on a case-by-case basis, depending upon the circumstances, but rarely do they encourage travel-related absences.
 Some schools have non-negotiable attendance rules that forbid it.
 Others may allow up to five days of missed school for travel purposes.
-Make yourself aware of your school's policy before making any plans.

 How Is Your Child Doing in School?

-If your child is already struggling with certain classes and grades are low, taking your child out of school can further disrupt his or her education and make matters worse.
-However, if your child is excelling in his or her classes and quick to catch up, then it may be okay to consider taking time off to travel.
+If your child is already struggling with certain classes and grades are low, taking him or her out of school is probably not an ideal choice.
+However, if your child is excelling in his or her classes and is quick to catch up, it may be okay to consider taking time off to travel.